elijahsimmons85/elijahsimmons85.github.io/README.md

 ### Thanks for checking out my personal website/portfolio

-This website was made using the personal-website template You can get it [here](https://github.com/github/personal-website).
+This website was made entirely by me, but you're welcome to use any of it for your own projects (don't think you would want to though)